Do your moods swing wildly for no reason?

 All therapies do as well especially if the therapist is skilled at helping clients contain and move through their emotions.

 I'm partial to body psychotherapy because it seems much faster than other types probably because we get clients to track their sensations in the moment.

 Hope that helps,

 P.S.
 Since writing this post, I have now created a program to help get back into balance and to avoid the roller ride.
-Catch it here.
+Learn how to contain emotions here.